puddingForever/learnCSS/readme.md

 ```

-element:hover gives the element hover effect , after giving an hover effect, give transition also
+hover effect should be done seperately

 ```
 .dd-toggle:hover{